-Please ensure other required personal items (extra clothing, outerwear and nap time sheets and blankets) are labeled with your child's first and last name.
+Parents are required to provide ample extra clothing, outerwear and nap time sheets and blankets that are labeled with their child's first and last name.

 SAC: Personal items from home are prohibited in the classroom, to include stuffed animals and toys.
 Staff will ask parents to bring these items home.